Casa Batlló or Casa Milà: Which Gaudí House Is Better?

 Judgement: Casa Batlló or Casa Milà?

-The architecture of Casa Batlló is more impressive, you get to visit more rooms, and in turn this means it’s better value for money.
-Casa Milà is still a wonderful place to visit in Barcelona and is also the cheaper option, but despite this we feel Casa Batlló is still better value overall.
+The architecture of Casa Batlló is more impressive, and you get to visit more rooms, which in turn makes it better value for money.
+Casa Milà is still a wonderful place to visit in Barcelona and is the cheaper option, but we think Casa Batlló represents better value overall.

 Unique rooftop of Casa Batllo which is different to the one at Casa Mila